Kamanati/x-sms/README.md

 - The script requires working network connection to work.
 - No balance will be deducted for using this script to send SMS.
 - Don't put spaces in between phone number (Ex- 99999 99999)
-- Make sure you are using the latest version of Anon-SMS
+- Make sure you are using the latest version of x-sms
-- Make sure you are using Python v3.
+- Make sure you are using shell

 Here's how you can check it.
 Type this command in your terminal.
 ```
-$ python -V
+$ shell -V
 ```
-If output looks like `Python 3` or above - Congrats, Python 3 is installed properly.

 - Do not use this to harm others.
 - This script is only for educational purposes or to prank.